FredPont/FileNameFormater/Readme.md

 You use this software at your own risks.

 # Features
-- Rename files
+- Rename files (replace spaces, accents, special char...or use custom rules)
-- Rename directories
+- Rename directories (replace spaces, accents, special char...or use custom rules)
 - unlimited number of regex patterns for renaming rules
 - Truncate the file names
 - Truncate the dir names